Texting and Dating are Some of the Worst Moves. Ever.

 The exception is if you're meeting, and there’s a problem.
 For instance, you’re running late, stuck in traffic, there’s an accident, or you’re unable to park, then it’s respectful and courteous to your date.
 But be sure to pull over first, before texting.

 If they don’t call within two weeks, they are not interested enough.
 Some people are extremely busy, both personally and professionally, and have little free time.
 Give them some time, but if they don’t reach out to you, regroup and move on.
 That person is not for you.
 Be proactive with us and complete our find me a new mate (find me someone new, in other words) form.

 Take your time in a relationship.
-It seems as if most dating relationships last less than three months.
+It seems most dating experiences last less than three months.
 The first three months are akin to acting.
 Most people, as expected, are on their best behavior during this phase.
 If their behavior is questionable (for instance, defensive or hostile) during this time frame, watch out!

-In other words, if they can’t behave well at the onset of a relationship, it is doubtful that their behavior will ever improve toward you.
+In other words, if they don’t behave well at the onset of a relationship, it is doubtful that their behavior will improve toward you.
 Often, individuals who cop a hostile or defensive attitude, become even more defensive if you should even allude to it; particularly, if they are insecure.
 Ultimately, this could contribute to the relationship crumbling.

 It takes around six months of dating someone at least twice a week to move into the boyfriend/girlfriend category.
 Don’t kid yourself: that’s from the first, face-to-face date.
 Not from the first email, phone call or text.
 And don’t cheat.
 Take a deep breath and give the relationship time to see if it evolves.